deepthi-nanjunda/flashcards/README.md

 # Flashcards
 ## About the project
 This project creates flashcards which is a way to memorize information efficiently.
-It is written in Java, uses MySql as the database.
+It is written in Java, and uses MySql as the database.
 Later on in this file you will find details about every aspect of the project.
 ## Working
 The program initially connects to the database and it displays all the categories of flashcards that exist.
 The displayed flashcards when clicked shows the other side of the card as a pop up.